utsaslab/SplitFS/experiments.md

 ### Experiment Setup

 1. SplitFS: `cd scripts/splitfs-setup; ./compile_splitfs.sh; cd ../..` -- This will compile splitfs strict
 2. LevelDB: `cd scripts/ycsb; ./compile_leveldb.sh; cd ../..` -- This will compile LevelDB
 3. YCSB: `cd scripts/ycsb; ./compile_ycsb.sh; cd ../..` -- This will compile YCSB workload
 4. SQLite: `cd scripts/tpcc; ./compile_sqlite.sh; cd ../..` -- This will compile SQLite3
 5. TPCC: `cd scripts/tpcc; ./compile_tpcc.sh; cd ../..` -- This will compile TPCC workload
 6.  rsync: `cd scripts/rsync; ./compile_rsync.sh; cd ../..` -- This will compile rsync
 7.  tar: `cd scripts/tar; ./compile_tar.sh; cd ../..` -- This will compile tar
 8.  git: Does not require any compilation
+9. LMDB: `cd scripts/lmdb; ./compile_lmdb.sh; cd ../..` -- This will compile LMDB
+10. Filebench: `cd scripts/filebench; ./compile_filebench.sh; cd ../..` -- This will compile Filebench

 Note: The <num_threads> argument in the compilation scripts performs the compilation with the number of threads given as input to the script, to improve the speed of compilation.